 Required Documentation

-(Originals must be submitted)
+(Originals must be submitted, except for identity documents)

 -